by Scott Sterling

-We talk a lot about rigor here on Teach to Reach, and we will continue to do so.
+We talk a lot about rigor here, and we will continue to do so.
 At Learning Sciences International, we believe that a lack of rigor is one of the primary factors determining whether or not a school is succeeding.
 And with most of us implementing new, more rigorous standards, this message is more important than ever.

 On the other hand, the demographics in this country are shifting rapidly.
 The number of English Language Learner (ELL) students in U.S. schools increased by 51% in the first decade of the 21st century; they now constitute nearly 10% of the total student population.
 Some estimates bring that number to 25% of that population in another 15 to 20 years.

 Essentially, educators across the country are preparing to meet these challenges, but they often view them as separate.
 The conventional wisdom is that ELL students need to be able to fit in with the general population before worrying about how far they can go in the subject areas.

 ELL students deserve the same rigorous goals as traditional students.
 They can’t afford to wait until they reach a certain level of language proficiency to receive a rigorous education.
 In fact, more rigor can help them reach high levels of proficiency, sooner.

 ELL students deserve the same rigorous goals as traditional students.

 But how can you get there, especially when for some students increased rigor might mean forming a complete sentence?

 Let’s first look at our definition of rigor that we discussed in a previous post.
 Remember that rigor is often misidentified as more practice, when it in fact could mean less.
 Rigor is the meeting of complexity with autonomy, and it’s more than possible in an ELL setting.

 The first step in complexity is setting appropriate, challenging learning goals and scales—the cornerstone of Domain 1 and a large part of the new Marzano Center Essentials for Achieving Rigor.